Information about Foreclosures, Deeds in Lieu of Foreclosures and Short Sales in Sullivan County, NY.

 A second mortgage kills a short sale deal.
 This couldn’t be further from the truth.
 It can make it a little harder, however most second mortgage holders realize the weak position they are in and will settle for pennies on the dollar.
 The key is getting the primary bank to agree to give a sliver of the pie to the secondary lien holder.
 Also there are some government subsidies in place to assist the second lien holder.
 (I believe it maxes out at $1,000, but it is something.)
 Again a good broker is key to handling these negotiations, however it can be done.
 Now something to keep in mind is the secondary lien holder can come after you for the balance if that is not negotiated beforehand.

 Short sales take forever.
 Again that is simply not the case anymore.
 If a straightforward single mortgage short sale takes longer than 90 days start to finish, there is something wrong.

 A short sale kills your credit anyway, so why bother.
 It is true that a short sale will ding your credit–generally speaking, about 150 points.
 However it is not nearly as bad as a foreclosure or a deed in lieu of foreclosure.
 It will show up on your credit as a resolved deficiency.

 If I short sell my home, I will be hit with a big tax bill from Uncle Sam.
 The Mortgage Debt Relief Act was extended until Dec.
-2015.
-As long as the home you are selling is your primary residence, then any "income" (as the governement likes to view it) derived from the short sale of your home is not taxable.
+2020.
+As long as the home you are selling is your primary residence, then any “income” (as the government likes to view it) derived from the short sale of your home is not taxable.